geekarist/aegon/README.md

 --------

 - Countdown timer
+- Show notification when in background
+- Keep screen on when running

 Roadmap
 -------

-- Larger text
-- Show notification when in background
-- Use ButterKnife
+- Restore running timer on rotation
+- Improved UI design (see default clock app)
 - Notification when timer finishes
-- Restore running timer after being killed or quitting
+- Fix 1 second offset
 - Show visual hint of how much time has elapsed
+- Use ButterKnife